WinVector/Examples/rebalance/rw_example_R.md

     ## [2,]

 Each entry of `pairs` is the edge-set of a graph where `pred1` and `pred2` orders disagree.
-We want new variables eliminate edges from these graphs.
+We want new variables to eliminate edges from these graphs.

 In our case the ordered supports of the components are